sparrovv/komodoro25/readme.md

 ## TODOS

-* Add 5 minute break
-* Disable sounds, keep info in cookie
+* Ensure that it doesn't break kanbanery site, try catch
+* listen for new tasks and attach pomidor
+* refactor ?
 * Overview log page
-* If there is only one digit in timer prepend 0